 Major initiative to reverse the decline of the Spot-tailed Quoll

-A cornerstone of the project is its collaborative approach, creating cross-sector, multi-agency and First Nations partnerships to enable an effective project and foster ongoing relationships for future conservation efforts.
-Key partners include Odonata, private landowners in the upper Snowy Region, the Victorian Department of Energy, Environment and Climate Action (DEECA) and Parks Victoria.
+A defining feature of this project is its collaborative foundation.
+The program brings together cross-sector, multi-agency and First Nations partners to ensure the work is effective, inclusive and built to last.
+Key collaborators include Odonata, private landholders in the Upper Snowy region, the Victorian Department of Energy, Environment and Climate Action (DEECA) and Parks Victoria.

 A Spot-tailed Quoll named "Goose" at Odonata's Mount Rothwell Sanctuary.